-My area of research for my Master’s degree at UBC is in the field of health and rhetoric, when seen especially through the lens of feminism and popular culture.
-I am investigating the discourse around, and representation of, Poly Cystic Ovary Syndrome (PCOS) today, especially when accessed through (medical, and non-medical) literature and digital media.
+My area of research for my Master’s degree at UBC was in the field of health and rhetoric, when seen especially through the lens of feminism and popular culture.
+I investigated the discourse around, and representation of, Polycystic Ovary Syndrome (PCOS) today, especially when accessed through (medical, and non-medical) literature and digital media.

 Other Areas of Research Interest:

 Pharmaceutikalization (specifically in the global south)

 Political subjectivation and nation state formations

 That side of YouTube